 Beer Battered Fiddleheads Recipe with Kimchi Mayo

-What we love about this fiddleheads recipe is that deep frying fiddleheads in a beer batter brings out a creamy flavour in this spring plant.
+What I love about this fiddleheads recipe is that deep frying fiddleheads in a beer batter brings out a creamy flavour in this spring plant.

 If you still have ramps this batter also works for the battered ramps/wild garlic

 - ⅓ cup cornstarch

 - ⅓ cup all-purpose white flour